What is PolyHalt and How Does it Work

 What is PolyHalt?

 PolyHalt is a technically a chemical, a proprietary polyphosphate, it comes from naturally occurring phosphorous bearing rock.
 PolyHalt, is a negatively charged semi-solid polyphosphate while metals such as calcium, magnesium, iron and manganese dissolved in water are positively charged.
 As positively charged metals flow through negatively charged PolyHalt an amount of PolyHalt equal to that required to form a new ionic-bond is automatically proportionally released to form new ionic complexes.
 These new complexes are very different than the original ions, they are chemically different with new behavior properties compared to before treatment.

 How Does PolyHalt Work?

 PolyHalt works because of differences in electrical charges between dissolved metals in the water and PolyHalt.
-Technically PolyHalt treats dissolved metals via a well known process is called Ionic-Bonding resulting in a new ionic complex.
+Technically PolyHalt treats dissolved metals via a well known process called Ionic-Bonding resulting in a new ionic complex with new properties.
 Simply put PolyHalt works on the “Opposites Attract” principle and once the attraction is made a new bond is formed and water problems are resolved.

 What new properties do PolyHalt complexes have?

 Hardness Minerals – Calcium and Magnesium;